 Dementia is a disease that will inevitably affect the social, emotional and financial life of the person with the disease and their family.

-It is believed that 850,000 people in the UK currently have some form of dementia and that 2.5 million of us have a family member or friend with the condition.
+It is believed that 850,000 people in the UK currently have some form of dementia with numbers set to rise to one million by 2025.
 Dementia is a progressive illness where, if possible, it is essential to plan ahead.

 For more information about dementia, please visit the Dementia Friends website.